A Different Kind of Calendar

-- Advent Reflections: Come, Lord Jesus, Come by Ruth Haley Barton provides weekly guidance for walking through Advent.
-For each week of Advent and Christmas Eve, the full Scripture text from the lectionary readings, along with a meditation, a prayer and a reflection question are included.
-Order now to have the best chance to receive it before Advent.
+- Advent Reflections: Revive.
+Restore.
+Reveal. by Ruth Haley Barton provides weekly guidance for walking through Advent; includes the lectionary readings, a meditation, a prayer and a reflection question for each week of Advent and Christmas Eve.
+Order before Friday November 21, so you have the best chance to receive it before Advent begins.

-- Advent: Music in Solitude CD offers 10 tracks of peaceful instrumental music that support us in our journey of stillness and waiting.
-Christmastide: Music in Solitude CD picks up where Advent leaves off.
+- Advent: Music in Solitude CD offers 10 tracks of peaceful instrumental music that settle and support us in our journey into the stillness.
+This year we have a new offering that picks up where Advent leave off, Christmastide: Music in Solitude CD.

-- An Advent eReflections will arrive via email the Friday before the first Sunday in Advent to help us enter into the season together.
+- An Advent eReflections will arrive via email the Tuesday before the first Sunday in Advent to help us enter into the season.

-Our hope is that those of us who are leaders in Christ’s Church will be very intentional about entering into these days and weeks as a season of spiritual transformation, which is our best preparation for leading others.
+Our hope is that those of us who are leaders in Christ’s Church will give our best effort to using these days and weeks as a tool for our spiritual transformation which is our best preparation for leading others.
 To do so will, in Webber’s words, require a “dramatic break with a secular view of time”.
 It will require adherence to an entirely different kind of calendar, one that is centered around walking with Christ through the seasons of his life and allowing him to teach and transform us as we go.

 ©Rev. Dr. David Hughes, 2013 with contributions from David Williamson.
 Feel free to share this article using the buttons below; please do not reproduce and distribute without permission.